BACK TO RESOURCES

 When open negotiation ends without resolution, either party initiates federal IDR by submitting the dispute through the federal IDR portal.
 To file successfully, the initiating party must:

-- Select a certified IDR entity
+• Select a certified IDR entity

-- Submit a final payment offer
+• Submit a final payment offer

-- Pay the required administrative and IDR fees
+• Pay the required administrative and IDR fees

-- Meet all federal filing deadlines
+• Meet all federal filing deadlines

-- Provide complete supporting documentation
+• Provide complete supporting documentation

 Step 4: Arbitrator Review and Selection

-- The complexity of the service
+• The acuity of the patient or the complexity of the service

 There are instances where the arbitrators can’t consider the claim.
 Instances of these claims include:

-- Usual and customary charges
+• Usual and customary charges

-- Billed charges
+• Billed charges

 These guardrails ensure that IDR decisions follow standardized criteria rather than being subject to open-ended negotiation.